yousuf82/learning/openstack/openstack-completion.md

-# How to confiugre direcotr for auto-compete openstack commands
+# How to confiugre direcotr for auto-compete openstack commands (use root user)

 1. Install bash-completion package
 ```